svalqui/svalqui.github.io/pages/notes_linux.md

 recursevely - word
 # grep -nrs 'word-to-look-for' /<directory-path>

-recursevely - expression
+# recursevely - expression
 grep -rnw '/path/to/somewhere/' -e 'pattern'

 grep this_word /var/log/on_this_file

 grep 'this_word\and_this_word' /var/log/on_this_file

+# find special characters

+grep -rns server\\[ .

-In which line was found
+# In which line was found
 grep -n this_word /var/log/on_this_file
 ```